fallingduck/strongpad/README.md

 $ python2 strongpad.py
 ```

 The first time you start strongpad up, it will ask you to set a password.
 This password will be needed every time you log into the server from the web interface.
+To change this password at any time, you can run:

+`$ python2 strongpad.py password`

+And it will prompt you for a new password.

 Now navigate to `http://localhost:3031` and sign in!